Vietnam.vn - Nền tảng quảng bá Việt Nam

 VnExpressVnExpress22/07/2023

-The finished design of a home in the Wolf Ranch project.
+Completed design of a home in the Wolf Ranch project.
 Photo: Lennar/Icon

-The finished design of a home in the Wolf Ranch project.
+Completed design of a home in the Wolf Ranch project.
 Photo: Lennar/Icon

-Described as the world’s largest 3D-printed housing project, Wolf Ranch is being built by Lennar and Icon in collaboration with renowned architecture firm Bjarke Ingels Group (BIG).
+Described as the world’s largest 3D-printed housing project, Wolf Ranch is being built by Lennar and Icon in partnership with renowned architecture firm Bjarke Ingels Group (BIG).
 The project is part of a larger development by Hillwood Communities Development that also includes traditionally built homes.

 The airy interior space features distinctive grained walls.
 Photo: Lennar/Icon

 Wolf Ranch homes will reduce their energy consumption from the grid thanks to solar power systems.
-They will also feature a number of smart home technologies, such as camera-integrated doorbells, Wi-Fi-enabled locks, and smart thermostats.
+They will also feature a number of smart home technologies such as camera-integrated doorbells, Wi-Fi-enabled locks and smart thermostats.

 Thu Thao (According to New Atlas )